fbpx

 There are some health conditions that can increase your chances of suffering from side effects after LASIK surgery.
 For instance, Doctors don’t always recommend refractive laser surgery for those who suffer from conditions like rheumatoid arthritis, weakened immune systems, or problems with persistent dry eye conditions.
 Some people also have unstable vision caused by medications and hormonal changes during pregnancy that makes it difficult to perform LASIK successfully.

 Additionally, if you have any existing problems with your eyes like glaucoma or cataracts, many surgeons will avoid LASIK.
-Because it’s very important for the eyes to heal completely after LASIK surgery, many experts will not recommend getting this form of procedure done if you’re the kind of person who engages in a lot of sports that may involve contact to the face.
+Because it’s important for the eyes to heal completely after LASIK surgery, many experts will not recommend getting this form of procedure done if you’re the kind of person who engages in a lot of sports that may involve contact to the face.
 Of course, if you can avoid these sports during and after your surgery, then you may be able to continue with the procedure.

-If you are considering LASIK eye surgery, speak to your doctor about any concerns you might have, and the risks that you should be prepared for.
+If you are considering LASIK eye surgery, speak to your doctor about concerns you might have, and the risks that you should be prepared for.
 Your surgeon will be able to explain the benefits of the surgery to you and put the risks in perspective at the same time.

 Vision Correction Self-Test